peilingjiang/blog-jpl/content/posts/machine-learning-for-the-arts/hemingway-meets-fitzgerald.md

 73849/73850 (epoch 49), train_loss = 1.274, time/batch = 0.032
 ```

 Although the loss is still above one, I can finally get the p5 sketch working.
 The interface has three major sections: Hemingway wrote, Fitzgerald wrote, and *They* wrote.
 The first two sections are based on my previous work of `Trie` model for an [assignment](https://py.mit.edu/spring19/labs/lab5) last semester about autocomplete.
-Actually the model introduced in the lab was the first thing came into my mind when I learned about RNN.
+Actually, the model introduced in this lab assignment was the first thing came into my mind when I learned about RNN.
 Unfortunately, the code was written in Python and by the time I resolved all ml5 and model training problems, I have no time to look into the way to call it from JavaScript.

 {{< hint warning >}}
 In-progress.